Purple Dead-nettle

 Last summer I wrote about some of the invasive species of plants that I was noticing on my walks around the Courtenay Airpark Lagoon.
-This is an area that has been heavily altered by human use (at one time it was a sewage lagoon) and that is reflected in the number of invasive plants that can be found along the pathway and the water’s edge.
+This area was heavily altered by human use and at one time it was a sewage lagoon.
+The number of invasive plants that grow along the pathway and the water’s edge is related to the previous use of the area.

 Once you’ve seen this plant you’ll see it everywhere!